Harriet Taylor Mill: Own work

 A letter written by Mill in 1854 suggests the attribution of credit goes both ways for her and John Stuart Mill; "I shall never be satisfied unless you allow our best book, the book which is to come, to have our two names on the title page.
 It ought to be so with everything I publish, for the better half of it all is yours".
 There is speculation that this indicates some reluctance on her part, even after her husband's death.
 Certainly, he was very reluctant that her name be linked with Mill's in public during his lifetime, even in a suggested dedication to Principles of Political Economy in 1848.
 However, this letter adds to the evidence from Mill's Autobiography and textual analysis of their pieces, that the two worked as a pair for much of their work.

+In her article The Enfranchisement of Women, Taylor argued that women should be able to share the same privileges and responsibilities as adult men.
+She addressed how the institution of marriage during the 1850s impacted the rights of women, especially regarding property rights, which denied women the right to own property.
+Taylor also noted that laws involving dowry and child custody affected the economic and social position of women.
+She explained how women were induced to accept their position within society, emphasizing the division of roles and their economic dependence.
+Taylor further detailed how social perceptions impacted the economic and political power women could assert, stating, "many people think they should have sufficiently justified the restriction of women's field of action, when they have said that the pursuits from which women are excluded are unfeminine, and that the proper sphere of women is not politics or publicity".

+In 2022, a stylometric analysis on On Liberty showed that Stuart Mill did not write the work entirely by himself and made a case for Taylor Mill's co-authorship.
+Citing the study, the Hackett Publishing Company published a copy of On Liberty in 2026 that credits both Stuart Mill and Taylor Mill as co-authors.

 Death and recognition

 Harriet Taylor Mill died in the Hotel d'Europe in Avignon, France, on 3 November 1858, after developing severe lung congestion.
 Jo Ellen Jacobs has argued that the cause of death may have been syphilis contracted from her first husband.
 However, this posthumous diagnosis is contested.